-Social isolation is the most obvious danger.
-"Hearing loss can give observers the impression that you’re not interested in conversation," explained Harvey Abrams, PhD, a longtime audiologist on the graduate faculty at the University of South Florida in Tampa who studies the effect of hearing aids on overall quality of life.
-"People begin to withdraw from activities that would put them in touch with others and that can lead to loneliness and depression."
+"People begin to withdraw from activities that would put them in touch with others and that can lead to loneliness and depression." explained Harvey Abrams, PhD, a longtime audiologist on the graduate faculty at the University of South Florida in Tampa who studies the effect of hearing aids on overall quality of life.

-A breakthrough came last year with a large study analyzing what happens in the three years after you get your first hearing aid.
-It found that among people with newly-diagnosed hearing loss, getting an aid cut the risk of developing dementia by 18 percentage points, the risk of a fall-related injury by 13 percentage points and the risk of developing anxiety or depression by 11 percentage points.
+A breakthrough study in 2019 analyzed what happens in the three years after you get your first hearing aid.
+It found that among people with newly-diagnosed hearing loss, getting hearing aids cut the risk of developing dementia by 18 percentage points, the risk of a fall-related injury by 13 percentage points and the risk of developing anxiety or depression by 11 percentage points.

 Hearing loss affects mental health